 Q: Who is Alex Epstein?

-Alex Epstein is a narrative designer for games, a writer for television and movies, a director, and an author.
+Alex Epstein is a narrative director for games, a writer for television and movies, a voice director, and an author.

 A native New Yorker, he is a dual American and Canadian citizen.

 Alex was the Narrative Director and Writer, as well as Voice Director, of Contrast by Compulsion Games.
 GameRant said that "Contrast does more to deliver an emotionally engaging story than most games even come close to in three times as long."
 The game is nominated for ten Canadian Video Game Awards, including Best Indie and Best Writing.
 It is available on Xbox 360, Xbox 1, PS3, PS4 and Steam.

 He is now working on Compulsion's new game We Happy Few.

 Bon Cop / Bad Cop